American Athletic Art, American Sporting Art and American Sporting Artists

-This section of the Traditional Fine Arts Organization (TFAO) catalogue Topics in American Art is devoted to the topic "American Athletic and Sporting Art."
-Articles and essays specific to this topic published in TFAO's Resource Library are listed at the beginning of the section.
-Clicking on titles takes readers directly to the articles and essays.
-The date at the end of each title is the date of publication in Resource Library.
+This section of the Traditional Fine Arts Organization (TFAO) catalogue Topics in American Art is devoted to the topic "American Athletic Art, American Sporting Art and American Sporting Artists" Articles and essays specific to this topic published in TFAO's Resource Library are listed at the beginning of the section.
+Clicking on titles takes readers directly to these articles and essays.
+The date at the end of each title is the Resource Library publication date.

 From Resource Library in chronological order:

 The Artist/Athlete George Bellows, Tennis, and Gustavus; essay by Steve Wilkinson and Donald Myers (12/15/09)

 Roy M. Mason: Sporting Artist; article by Victoria Sandwick Schmitt (2/26/09)

 Game Face: What Does a Female Athlete Look Like?
 (7/23/04)

 Art at Home Plate: Philadelphia Baseball Legends on Canvas (1/16/04)

 Ruben Ortiz Torres - The Texas Leaguer Turns Baseball on Its Bobble-Head at the Glassell School of Art (12/22/03)